 One way to implement this theoretical finding has been suggested by David John of AARP in the form of "split accounts."
-This approach envisions separating contributions to 401(k)s into those for emergency use with penalty-free withdrawals and those for retirement, which would have the standard withdrawal penalties.
-Some have suggested that once the emergency fund becomes large enough, say three months' worth of income, then all contributions would go to retirement.
-On the suggested that once the emergency fund becomes large enough, say three months' worth of income, then all contributions would go to retirement.
+This approach envisions separating contributions to 401(k)s into those for emergency use with penalty-free withdrawals and those for retirement, which would have the standard withdrawal penalties.75 Some have suggested that once the emergency fund becomes large enough, say three months' worth of income, then all contributions would go to retirement.76

 The second approach, generating new precautionary savings, has been implemented on a small scale in several creative ways.
 One approach used by credit unions is called "borrow and save" and gives households that request a loan a portion of the money while depositing the rest in a savings account.
 Once the loan is paid off, the borrower gains access to any savings.
-Another idea is to encourage saving by tying higher rates of saving to a higher likelihood of receiving a "prize" (i.e. a payout much larger than the interest a savings account typically earns).
-Others have attempted to increase non-retirement savings by taking a lesson from 401(k)s and offering matching contributions, with the match funded by money from foundations and individual donors.
-78
+Another idea is to encourage saving by tying higher rates of saving to a higher likelihood of receiving a "prize" (i.e. a payout much larger than the interest a savings account typically earns).77 Others have attempted to increase non-retirement savings by taking a lesson from 401(k)s and offering matching contributions, with the match funded by money from foundations and individual donors.78